Shop by RoomBedroomBlackout Curtains

 Are blackout curtains bad for you?

-No, as long as you choose ones made with healthy materials like OEKO TEX certified fabric, and you use them correctly.
+No, as long as you choose non-toxic blackout curtains made with healthy materials like OEKO TEX certified fabric, and you use them correctly.

 All of the curtains above are made with healthier fabric than standard blackout curtains, which is important so you're not exposed to off-gassing VOCs present in foam-backed or PVC-coated fabrics.